Wednesday 19 June 2024

 by Charles (Cantelowe, Cantlo) Bestland, after Henry Singleton

-stipple engraving, published 1802 (1795)
+Stipple engraving, published 1802 (1795).

 11 1/2 in. x 15 in.
 (292 mm x 381 mm) plate size; 13 1/2 in. x 19 1/2 in.
 (343 mm x 494 mm) paper size.

-This needs to be verified.
+This needs to be updated.

 Memorial with bust to Joseph Smith at Queen's College, Oxford (1756).